sosiristseng/sosiristseng.github.io/docs/blog/posts/code/julia-design-patterns.md

 - Abstract types cannot have fields.
 They are only meant to be inherited with their functional interfaces.
 Concrete types (structs with fields), on the other hand, cannot not be inherited.
 - Use parameteric [type (structs)](https://docs.julialang.org/en/v1/manual/types/#Parametric-Types) and [methods](https://docs.julialang.org/en/v1/manual/methods/#Parametric-Methods) rather than directly type-annotate the fields / arguments.
 - Traits are functions that return True/False/Error based on the input type.
-See [holy traits](https://www.juliabloggers.com/the-emergent-features-of-julialang-part-ii-traits/) for more details.

 ## Delegation pattern

 This is a form of polymorphism via composition[^1].
 Use a new wrapper type to established packages to reuse their code at the cose of an additional layer of indirection.